Aerion/dotfiles-public/polybar/README.md

 # Polybar scripts

-Some scripts are used from another repo.
-For now, the (ugly) method is to clone the repo in a specific folder, and running `stow polybar` afterwards.

-`git clone git@github.com:Aerion/polybar-scripts.git .config/polybar/scripts/polybar-scripts/`
+Some scripts are stored in a submodule, run the following command to fetch it.

+`git submodule update --init`

 ## Dependencies